Support & FAQ

 What do I need to use QuietScore?

-An iPhone or iPad running iOS 26.2 or later, and any Bluetooth speaker.
+An iPhone or iPad running iOS 26 or later, and any Bluetooth or AirPlay speaker.
 That's it — no special equipment, no calibration, no acoustic engineering degree.

-Why do I need a Bluetooth speaker?
+Why do I need a Bluetooth or AirPlay speaker?
 Can't I just use my phone?

-Yes — any A2DP-compatible Bluetooth speaker works.
+Yes — any A2DP-compatible Bluetooth speaker or AirPlay speaker works.
 That covers virtually all modern wireless speakers.
 No special setup or calibration needed.

 Taking Measurements